Llandegley International Airport

-Llandegley International Airport is a spoof in the region of the village of Llandegley (Llandeglau), near Llandrindod Wells, in mid Wales.
+Llandegley International Airport is a spoof located in the village of Llandegley (Llandeglau), near Llandrindod Wells, in mid Wales.
 No such airport exists, but a sign, erected as a practical joke, announces a forthcoming turn off to it.

 Despite Llandegley having no airfield—much less one of international standard—a visitor to Llandegley, Nicholas Whitehead, erected his own road sign, mimicking the UK's standard Worboys signs, on private land on the north side of the A44 east of Crossgates in 2002, showing "Llandegley International [Airport] / Terminals 1 & 3 / 2½ m".
 He spent £1,000 on renting the site.

 The original sign was removed in November 2009, but replaced in 2010 following public outcry.
 It was replaced again in April 2012.
 The version of the sign visible on Google Street View imagery, captured in April 2021, has the added wording "For Airport Cafe, follow signs for Terminal 1", and a fly posted "No 2 Runway 2" notice."

 The sign has attracted press and television coverage and was mentioned in the United Kingdom Parliament in 2003 by Roger Williams, the member for Brecon and Radnorshire.

 The sign is listed in the Welsh Government's National Monuments Record database, Coflein.